sndirsch/sndirsch.github.io/_posts/2024-05-07-nvidia-jetson.markdown

 ### Serial Console on Jetson Orin Nano

-In order to have a serial console on `Jetson Orin Nano` you need an 3.3.V USB-UART adapter/cable.
-Connect it to PINs 3/4/7 (RX/TX/GND) of the 12pin row below the fan next to the SD card slot.
+In order to have a serial console on `Jetson Orin Nano` you need a 3.3.V USB-UART adapter/cable.
+Connect it to the pins 3/4/7 (RXD/TXD/GrouND) of the 12-pin `J14` "button" header of carrier board located under the Jetson module (right below the fan next to the SD card slot).

 ### SP6